olmozavala/3D_OpenCL_ACWE/README.md

 The algorithm is from the paper "Active Contours Without Edges" from Chan and Vase.

+This work uses NiFTI images as input 3D data.
+The NiFTI images are heavily used in the medical imaging field, specifically for breast DCE-MRI and fMRI data.
+You can find a test image in the images folder.

 # Clone
 This project uses a couple of wrappers and utilities that are available at the OZlib repository and it also uses the Signed Distance Function